-Get a general overview of San Jose's wide variety of trails by clicking here.
+Get a general overview of San Jose's wide variety of trails by clicking here for our Visitor Guide.

 For downtown hotel guests, view an informational brochure on the nearby Guadalupe River, Coyote Creek and Los Gatos Creek Trail systems.
 Also, this interactive map features downtown retail, and how to get around via trails and transit.

 Great feature article on travel to San Jose in Southwest Airlines' August 2015 issue of Southwest The Magazine

 Visit "Lupe" the Mammoth - San Jose's newest piece of public art, just four miles from Downtown San Jose along the fully-paved Guadalupe River Trail!
 Lupe is 9-1/2 tons, stands 12-1/2' tall, and recalls the discovery of a Columbian Mammoth fossil along the nearby river bed.
 Use #LupeTheMammoth to share your pictures on Twitter and Instagram.

 There is no public parking near Lupe the Mammoth, so here are some options:

 Alum Rock Park now offers FREE parking at the Eagle Rock & Rustic Lands parking Lots (in addition to the Penitencia Creek Road Entrance lot) through September 30, 2016.

 MAP: Find Alum Rock Park via Google Maps and Roadtrippers.